boazbk/tcs/lec_00_1_math_background.md

 * The proof for each claim is itself a sequence of subclaims.

-The advantage of Lamport's format is that it is very clear for every sentence in the proof what is the role that it plays.
+The advantage of Lamport’s format is that the role that every sentence in the proof plays is very clear.
 It is also much easier to transform such proofs into machine-checkable forms.
 The disadvantage is that such proofs can be tedious to read and write, with less differentiation between the important parts of the arguments versus the more routine ones.
 :::